Iceland volcano: Travel warnings issued amid fears of eruption

 Is it safe to travel to Iceland?

-The UK Foreign Office has updated its Iceland travel advice warning that a volcanic eruption is increasingly possible.
+The UK Foreign Office updated its Iceland travel advice on Saturday warning that a volcanic eruption is increasingly possible.

 “Earthquakes and indications of volcanic activity have increased above normal levels on the Reykjanes peninsula, southwest of Reykjavik,” the official advice reads.